How to make a claim - when a person is injured

 - Details of any persons who witnessed the accident

-- Details of police attendance or date reported to police including officer names and station
+- Details of police attendance or date reported to police including officer names, badge number and station

 - For public transport accidents, please provide: